masifrazzaq/test/README.md

 	*	You can run mvn eclipse:eclipse to re-generate Eclipse .project and .classpath files automatically from your pom.xml file.

 ## 2.3 Usage
-Once environment has been setup, the user (domain expert) can use this user friendly authoring environment to manage the knowledge base by creating new rules and editing the existing rules.
-User can modify and customize the code according to their requirements.
-But users should follow the same spring mvc pattern and hibernate framework for updation the code.
+Once environment has been setup, the user (domain expert) can use this user friendly authoring environment to manage the knowledge base
-*	Add new required table or update the existing table in database "MMIKATDB_V2".
-*	Add new or update existing controller under the package "org.uclab.mm.kcl.edkat.controller"
-*	Add new or update the existing views according to the requirements under the folder hierarchy src/main/webapp/WEB-INF/views according to followed pattern.

 # 3. Features

-Write the main features

-- Providing user-friendly environment to expert for transformation of their experiences into knowledge base.
+##OWLAPI
+HLCA uses the features of OWL API which is a Java based API for creating, manipulating and serialising OWL Ontologies.
+In this implementation we have used OWLAPI-v3.4.10.
+It is available under Open Source licenses (LGPL and Apache).
+##JenaTDB
+In order to manipulate and persistance of triplese Jena-tdb-v1.0.2 was used.
+##Reasoning
+Finally reasoning was performed used pellet reasoner i.e. pellet-core-2.3.2 reasoner.

 # 4. Contributions